528-dev/Cornell-CS3110-OCaml/OCaml.md

 ---

-*because is None we don’t know what 'a to return, how to solve it ?
+*because is None we don't know what 'a to return, how to solve it ?
 Add a parameter default :*

 ```ocaml
 let get_val default o = match o with None -> default | Some x -> x (* val get_val : 'a -> 'a option -> 'a = <fun> *)